For an August 9, 2011 Viewpoint on Mormonism podcast, click Josiah Quincy

 This is pretty impressive on the face of it, but every statement has a context.
 Josiah Quincy’s recollections about a visit he enjoyed with Joseph Smith can be found in his book Figures of the Past, available in its entirety online.
 It contains a full chapter recounting Mr. Quincy’s impressions of the Mormon prophet.

 In mid-May 1844, politician and future Boston mayor Josiah Quincy, Jr. stopped in Nauvoo, Illinois.
-His travelling companion was Charles Francis Adams, Sr., son and grandson of two American presidents.
+His traveling companion was Charles Francis Adams, Sr., son, and grandson of two American presidents.
 Being deemed important visitors, these men were received and welcomed by Joseph Smith.
 Mr. Quincy wrote:

 “Intelligence of our arrival had in some mysterious manner reached General Smith, and the prophet’s own chariot, a comfortable carryall, drawn by two horses, soon made its appearance.
 It is probable that we owed the alacrity with which we were served to an odd blunder which had combined our names and personalities and set forth that no less a man than ex-President John Quincy Adams had arrived to visit Mr. Joseph Smith.”
 (Figures of the Past, 380)